BAJAJ BROKING

 To avoid this issue, you can place a limit order instead.
 Not sure what a limit order in the share market is and how it works?
 In this article, we’ll take a closer look at this type of stock market order, so you can use it to your advantage.

 A limit order is a directive given through your brokerage account, indicating a specific quantity of stocks or securities to be bought or sold at a set (or more favourable) price.
 This kind of transaction gives you greater control over the prices at which you buy or sell shares and securities in the market.
-With a limit order, the rate is pre-established, but the completion of the trade depends on market fluctuations and the bid-ask spread.
+The execution of a limit order depends on market conditions and the bid-ask spread, as the trade will only occur if the specified price is reached or exceeded.
+Here’s how it works:

 How Does a Limit Order Work?